pnsn/Ayahos/README.md

 org: Pacific Northwest Seismic Network

 ## Branching Plan/Development Notice
-The current developmental version of this code will primarily be hosted on the `develop` branch and subsidiary `feature-*` branches in advance of a version 0.0 commit on the `main` branch.
+The current developmental version of this code is hosted on the `develop` branch.
+Starting with version 0.0.1 the `main` branch will host deployment read code, `develop` will contain code that is in beta (debug only), and subsidiary `feature-*` branches will host new functionalities under development..

-## Why "wyrm"?
+## Why "Wyrm"?
-Evocative elements of key tools for this code base - `Earthworm`, `Python`, and `Torch` - parallel descriptions of wyrms and dragons across various parts and periods of European folklore: a subterranean, fire-breathing serpent.
+Evocative elements of key tools for this project - `Earthworm`, `Python`, and `Torch` - that echo descriptions of wyrms in European folklore: a subterranean, fire-breathing serpent.

-## References

 ## Documentation (Work In Progress)
 Will produce Sphinx documentation to host on ReadTheDocs